Introduction / History

 * Ask the Lord of the harvest to send forth laborers who will minister to the Bathudi.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agency that is focusing on the Bathudi.
+* Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Bathudi.

 * Pray that God will use the Bathudi believers to share Christ with their families, friends, and neighbors.